fluxapps/SrLearningProgressReset/doc/DESCRIPTION.md

 # SrLearningProgressReset ILIAS Plugin Description

-Resets the learning progress of users who have reached the days using a UDF field
+Resets the learning progress of users who have reached the days

 Object config: